 The building rests on the site of the former Liberty Bank, the first Black-owned bank in the Pacific Northwest, founded in 1968 as a community response to redlining and disinvestment in Central Seattle.
 For 20 years, Liberty Bank provided essential financial services to people and businesses who were otherwise unable to obtain them.
 Liberty Bank represented resilience and empowerment and stood as an example of a community’s solution to systemic, institutional racism.

 Africatown Community Land Trust and Community Roots Housing are deepening their partnership through the Africatown Plaza project at 23rd and Spring St. The project addresses affordability, displacement, and gentrification in the Central District.
 The Plaza will provide 126 affordable rental apartments available to families making 30-60% of the area median income.
 The ground floor and outside space will host a public art project curated to honor the legacy of black families in the Central District.
 The plaza will also include retail space for local black-owned business and a community space for use by residents.

 The William Grose Center for Cultural Innovation

 Firestation 6 is located on the corner of 23rd and Yesler.
 Programs hosted from the William Gross Center are the Creative Pipeline, a High School completion program, Black Dot programming, and more.
-Renovations are slated to start in October of 2021 and the center will be opening in early 2022.
+The center opened in September 2022.

 To learn about ways to support ACLT’s mission to acquire, develop, and steward land in the Central District and to honor the legacy of the Black community through our projects, please visit our donate page.